alittlemarket/alittlemarket.github.io/_drafts/technical-workflow.md

 This is how it works :

 - To do: A task that will be done in the current sprint but yet to begin
-- Waiting: More details are needed in order to begin/continue this task
+- Waiting: More details are needed in order to begin/continue this task (optional step)
 - In progress: Development is in progress
 - Should be reviewed/tested: Development is finished but the task should be reviewed and tested by another developer or project member
 - Done: Task deployed and tested in production